Library of Congress Literacy Awards

-What does it mean to be a best practices honoree?
+- What does it mean to be a best practice honoree?

-Each year 12 to15 organizations are recognized for their successful implementation of a specific literacy promotion practice.
-Short profiles of these groups are included in the annual Library of Congress Literacy Awards publication along with descriptions of the prizewinners.
+Each year up to15 organizations that apply in the three major prize categories are recognized for their successful implementation of a specific literacy promotion practice and receive a $5,000 award.
+Short profiles of the honorees are included in the annual Library of Congress Literacy Awards publication along with descriptions of the prize winners.

 No. Honorees are chosen from all three prize categories.